 Following the outrage over the rising cost of basic commodities, demonstrations countrywide have grown to incorporate grievances of all kinds.
 As with the Arab Spring, protesters are calling for increased individual freedoms and recognition of their human rights.
 President Omar al-Bashir – who has been in power for almost three decades – is refusing to step down despite repeated calls for him to do so.

-UNICEF is calling on Sudanese authorities to prioritise the protection and safeguarding of children – after reports that some minors have been killed – and to ensure the upholding of their rights and access to both education and health in accordance with the Convention on the Rights of the Child.
+UNICEF is calling on Sudanese authorities to prioritise the protection and safeguarding of children – after reports that some minors have been killed – and to ensure their access to both education and health in accordance with the Convention on the Rights of the Child.

 According to Jehanne Henry of Human Rights Watch, “the longer the protests go on, the more violence and abuses we might see the Sudanese government use… the government uses the same sorts of tactics every time there are protests.
 The risk is that it will get bloodier”.